 Pad printing is mostly used for printing on mugs, pens, lighters, rubber stamps, bottles and other round surfaces.

 The pad printing process or tampon printing as it's called in Europe is getting more and more significant to industrial programs each year.
 The method is even utilized to print edible ink on particular sorts of candy.
-Pad printing delivers the manufacturer with the exact same, or sometimes, greater versatility as screen printing and hot stamping when pertaining to the selection of printing substrates which can be decorated.
 Virtually all known substances may be pad printed.
 Pad printing started to conquer market shares (over hot (and display printing) in the early 1970's, particularly in printing areas where other methods revealed their constraints or could not be utilized entirely.

 Pad Printing Ink